 Watch the story of Star’s success, narrated by Denise Martin and Champion trainer Chris Waller, and learn about the extensive volume of work behind the sales from our yearling selection specialist and bloodstock advisor Brett Howard, the proprietor of Randwick Bloodstock.

-Over the past 30 years the distinctive silks have become synonymous with many of the best and most popular gallopers to have graced the city’s racecourses.
+Over the past 30 plus years the distinctive silks have become synonymous with many of the best and most popular gallopers to have graced the city’s racecourses.

 High among anyone’s memories of Golden Slippers past must be the joyous scenes after Star Thoroughbreds’ Sebring (More Than Ready {USA}) took the race under Glen Boss in 2008.